kubeflow/website/content/docs/azure/deploy/install-kubeflow.md

 kubectl get svc –n kubeflow
 ```

-In our case, the external IP for our service named 'amb1' was 40.XX.XXX.XXX
+In this case, the external IP for the service named 'amb1' was 40.XX.XXX.XXX, so it was accessible at that address.

 If you didn’t create a load balancer, please use port-forwarding to visit your cluster.
 Run the following command and visit localhost:8080.